 Under the terms of our articles of incorporation, our board of directors is authorized to issue shares of preferred stock in one or more series without shareholder approval.
 The rights, preferences, privileges and restrictions of the preferred stock of each series will be fixed by the articles of amendment to the articles of incorporation relating to that series.
-Our board of directors has the discretion to fix the number of shares of any such series and the designation thereof and to fix and amend the powers, preferences and rights, and the qualifications, limitations or restrictions granted to or imposed upon any wholly unissued series of preferred stock, including the voting rights, dividend rate, conversion rights, rights and terms of redemption (including sinking fund provisions), redemption prices and liquidation preferences of any such series.
-Our board of directors has authority to decrease the number of shares of any such series of preferred stock that is outstanding, but not below the number of shares of any such series then outstanding.
-In addition, any such reduction is subject to the powers, preferences and rights, and the qualifications, limitations or the board resolution originally fixing the number of shares of such series.
+Our board of directors has the discretion to fix the number of shares of any such series and the designation thereof and to fix and amend the powers, preferences and rights, and the qualifications, limitations or restrictions granted to or imposed upon any wholly unissued series of preferred stock, including the voting rights, dividend rights, dividend rate, conversion rights, rights and terms of redemption (including sinking fund provisions), redemption prices and liquidation preferences of any such series.
+Our board of directors has authority to decrease the number of shares of any series of preferred stock that is outstanding, but not below the number of shares of any such series then outstanding.
+In addition, any such reduction is subject to the powers, preferences and rights, and the qualifications, limitations and restrictions thereof stated in the articles of incorporation or the board resolution originally fixing the number of shares of such series.